CT SPJ Excellence in Journalism Contest

 Investigative – A single story containing information obtained through reporter initiative that was not readily available to the news media or the general public.

-Religion – Any news article or broadcast dealing with religious topics.
+Religion – A news article or broadcast dealing with religious topics.

 Broadcast TV Spot – A single broadcast (TV) spot that shines light on an issue important to a single town or region.
 Entries will be judged on depth of sourcing, delivery and reporter’s ability to put the news into context for the audience.